toddbadams/code-challenges/README.md

-The following pages are a few items that I have pulled together to demonstrate my knowledge in c#.
+The following pages are a few items that I have pulled together to demonstrate some of my knowledge in c#.

 1.  [azure serverless gateway pattern](/serverless-gateway) - a gateway pattern using azure functions.
 1.  [azure serverless cqrs and event sourcing](/cqrs) - a cqrs/event-sourced pattern using azure functions.